linkerd/website/linkerd.io/content/2.11/features/server-policy.md

 beyond the default policies.
 In contrast to annotations, these CRDs can be changed dynamically and policy behavior will be updated on the fly.

-A `Server` defines a port and a set of pods that is subject to policy.
+A `Server` selects a port and a set of pods that is subject to policy.
 This set of pods can correspond to a single workload, or to multiple workloads (e.g. port 4191 for every pod in a namespace).
-Once created, a `Server` resource denies all traffic to that port, and traffic to that port can only be enabled by creating `ServerAuthorization` CRDs.
+Once created, a `Server` resource denies all traffic to that port, and traffic to that port can only be enabled by creating `ServerAuthorization` resources.

 A `ServerAuthorization` defines a set of allowed traffic to a `Server`.
 A `ServerAuthorization` can allow traffic based on any number of things,